Contact handles, duality, and sutured Floer homology: 1-handle and 3-handle maps and triangle maps; compound stabilizations

 To see this, we note that a sequence of diagrams from~$\cH'$ to~$\hat{\cH}'$ can be constructed by starting with~$\cH'$, performing a simple stabilization near the boundary, and then moving one foot of the new tube along $\S$, parallel to~$\a_0$.
-At various points, we will have to handleslide a $\bs$ curve across~$\b_1$.
-It is not obvious what the holomorphic triangle count will be for each handleslide.
+At various points, we will have to handle slide a $\bs$ curve across~$\b_1$.
+It is not obvious what the holomorphic triangle count will be for each handle slide.
 However, by the holomorphic triangle count from Lemma~\ref{lem:compoundtrianglemap1}, it is unchanged by the presence of the compound stabilization along $\a_0$.
 In particular, the triangles counted by going from $\cH'$ to $\hat{\cH}'$ are the same as the ones counted in the analogous sequence of diagrams from $\cH$ to $\hat{\cH}$, so equation~\eqref{eq:transitionmaps1} follows.

 We now consider the path of Heegaard diagrams from $\hat{\cH}'$ to $\hat{\cH}$ shown in Figure~\ref{fig::27}.
-The diagram $\hat{\cH}''$ is obtained by handlesliding $\b_1$ over $\b_0$.
-We let $\b_1'$ denote the curve resulting from this handleslide.
-The diagram $\hat{\cH}'''$ is obtained by isotopying the Heegaard surface by sliding the foot of the tube marked $D$ inside $\b_1'$ over the tube marked $B$, carrying $\a_0$ and $\b_0$ along, and then handlesliding $\a_0$ over $\a_1$, giving rise to a new curve $\a_0'$.
-Note that $\hat{\cH}'''$ is a simple stabilization of $\hat{\cH}$ (in \cite{JTNaturality}, this type of stabilization was also referred to as a $(0,0)$-stabilization), and hence there is a destabilization map from $\hat{\cH}'''$ to $\hat{\cH}$.
+The diagram $\hat{\cH}''$ is obtained by handle sliding $\b_1$ over $\b_0$.
+We let $\b_1'$ denote the curve resulting from this handle slide.
+The diagram $\hat{\cH}'''$ is obtained by isotopying the Heegaard surface by sliding the foot of the tube marked $D$ inside $\b_1'$ over the tube marked $B$, carrying $\a_0$ and $\b_0$ along, and then handle sliding $\a_0$ over $\a_1$, giving rise to a new curve $\a_0'$.
+Note that $\hat{\cH}'''$ is a simple stabilization of $\hat{\cH}$ (in \cite{JTNaturality}, this type of stabilization was also referred to as a $(0,0)$-stabilization), and hence there is a destabilization from $\hat{\cH}'''$ to $\hat{\cH}$.

-Using the presence of the boundary $\d \S$ to simply the computation, one can see that the only holomorphic triangles contributing to the change of diagrams map $\Phi_{\hat{\cH}'\to\hat{\cH}''}$ have homology class $\psi\sqcup \psi_0$, where $\psi$ is a holomorphic triangle on an unstabilized Heegaard triple $(\S,\as,\bs,\bs')$, where $\bs'$ is a small isotopy of $\bs$, and $\psi_0$ is the homology class shown in Figure~\ref{fig::28} .
+Using the presence of the boundary $\d \S$ to simplify the computation, one can see that the only holomorphic triangles contributing to the change of diagrams map $\Psi_{\hat{\cH}'\to\hat{\cH}''}$ have homology class $\psi\sqcup \psi_0$, where $\psi$ is a holomorphic triangle on an unstabilized Heegaard triple $(\S,\as,\bs,\bs')$, where $\bs'$ is a small isotopy of $\bs$, and $\psi_0$ is the homology class shown in Figure~\ref{fig::28} .
 Using an additional triangle map to move the $\bs'$ back to $\bs$ (and only isotoping $\b_0$ and $\b_1'$ a small amount) that can be analyzed similarly, we have that

 where $c_1' = \a_1 \cap \b_1'$.

 By Lemma~\ref{lem:compoundtrianglemap2}, we have that

 where $c_0' = \a_0' \cap \b_0$.
 Equations \eqref{eq:transitionmaps2} and \eqref{eq:transitionmaps3} imply that The diagrams $\hat{\cH}'''$ and $\hat{\cH}$ are related by a destabilization of the curves $\a_0'$ and $\b_0$.
 Hence